grippenet/user-stats-service/readme.md

 Response: an array of Counter results

-Each Counter has 3 possible fields:
+Each Counter has 4 possible fields:

 - name: counter name
-- value: `CounterValue` object (depend on type see below)
+- value: object value (depend on type see below)
-- error: if this field is provided then an error occured

-`CounterValue` structure with 2 fields

 - type: 'count' or 'map'
+- error: if this field is provided then an error occurred

+value field is
-- value: integer or a map of integer (if type is 'map')
+- a number if type is 'count'
+- an object (key value pair) if type is 'map'

 Example